crate/crate/docs/sql/statements/copy-from.rst

     option to skip the header, you have to set ``header = false`` as well.
 See :ref:`header <sql-copy-from-header>`.

-.. _sql-copy-to-container:
+.. _sql-copy-from-container:

 ``container``
 '''''''''''''''

-Used for :ref:`azblob <sql-copy-to-azblob>` scheme only.
+Used for :ref:`azblob <sql-copy-from-azblob>` scheme only.
 `Container`_ name.
 Required.

-.. _sql-copy-to-account-name:
+.. _sql-copy-from-account-name:

 ``account_name``
 '''''''''''''''

-Used for :ref:`azblob <sql-copy-to-azblob>` scheme only.
+Used for :ref:`azblob <sql-copy-from-azblob>` scheme only.
 `Account`_ name.
 Required.

-.. _sql-copy-to-account-key:
+.. _sql-copy-from-account-key:

 ``account_key``
 '''''''''''''''

-Used for :ref:`azblob <sql-copy-to-azblob>` scheme only.
+Used for :ref:`azblob <sql-copy-from-azblob>` scheme only.
 `Account Key`_.
 Required.

-.. _sql-copy-to-endpoint:
+.. _sql-copy-from-endpoint:

 ``endpoint``
 '''''''''''''''

-Used for :ref:`azblob <sql-copy-to-azblob>` scheme only.
+Used for :ref:`azblob <sql-copy-from-azblob>` scheme only.
 `Endpoint`_.
 Required.

-.. _sql-copy-to-root:
+.. _sql-copy-from-root:

 ``root``
 '''''''''''''''

-Used for :ref:`azblob <sql-copy-to-azblob>` scheme only.
+Used for :ref:`azblob <sql-copy-from-azblob>` scheme only.
 Starting directory to write blobs.
 User provided path will be prepended by the root.
 Optional.